D.I.Y. Car Paint Spillage Clean-up

-For cleaning up yourself you will need an extraction machine of some kind, either one of these carpet shampoo machines, that's got the handheld part, or even a good quality wet-vac.
+For cleaning up yourself you will need an extraction machine of some kind, either one of those carpet shampoo machines, that has the handheld part, or even a good quality wet-vac.

-You'll need a pump up sprayer, like a garden sprayer that you can soapy water in, preferably one of these bigger ones because you are going to find that you're going to use a lot of water.
-If you want to draw up the bulk of it as quickly as you can, then how it works these and you are spraying water you can brush in diluting the paint.
-It is a bit messy and you have to make sure that you don't stop.
+You'll need a pump up sprayer.
+A garden sprayer that you can put soapy water in is ideal.
+The bigger, the better, you are going to use a lot of water.
+You want to draw out the bulk of the spill as quickly as you can, as you are spraying on lots of water you are diluting the paint.
+It is a bit messy, and you have to make sure that you don't stop.
 You can't just leave it and come back in a couple of hours because it will dry.
-It does actually get worse before it gets better, you'll get the paint on things but it will still be wet so you can clean it off.
-A bucket of water and a microfibre cloth is also good because the microfibre tends to pull the paint out of things, and if you are rubbing it on leather or fabric it draws it into the microfibre and you can rinse in a bucket and wring it out.
-You need to be near a water supply I would recommend because you can keep changing the water and keep changing the water.
+It does actually get worse before it gets better, you'll get the paint on things, but it will still be wet, so you can clean it off.
+A bucket of water and a microfibre cloth is also good because the microfibre tends to pull the paint out of things, and if you are rubbing it on leather or fabric it draws it into the microfibre, and you can rinse in a bucket and wring it out.
+You need to be near a water supply, I would recommend because you can keep changing the water and keep changing the water.